AutumnNippert/chatgpt_bot/readme.md

 WATSON_API_KEY=<Your Watson API Key>
 ```

-Run setup.sh and this should install everything you need to run the bot (Ubuntu only)
+Run setup.sh and this should install everything you need to run the bot (Assuming apt, python3, and pip are installed)

 Run start_bot.sh to start the bot